viters/docs/reference/nested-data.md

 - featured_video (M2O to the videos collection)
 ```

-And an M2O-related `videos` collection:
+Each newsletter should have a featured video, which comes from the M2O-related `videos` collection.

 ```
 videos